 What is the Medicare Advantage MOOP?

 So, what does MOOP mean?
-Your MOOP is the Medicare maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
+Your MOOP is the Medicare insurance maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
 In other words, it’s the limit to how much you will spend in out-of-pocket costs for medical services in a calendar year.
 Other popular names for MOOP are the maximum OOP, maximum OOPC, or out-of-pocket maximum.

 MOOP is the limit on how much you can spend in out-of-pocket costs for medical services in a calendar year before your plan covers these costs.

-Maximum OOPs can be as low as $0 up to a maximum, which is established by Medicare and may change each year.
-In 2024, the Medicare established maximum OOP limit is $8,850 for in-network costs and $13,300 for out-of-pocket limit costs.
+Maximum OOPs can be as low as $0 up to a maximum, which is established by Medicare insurance and may change each year.
+In 2024, the Medicare program established maximum OOP limit is $8,850 for in-network costs and $13,300 for out-of-pocket limit costs.
 Even then, it may change each year.
 Please note that some PPO plans may have a higher combined MOOP.
 Plans will usually have an out-of-pocket maximum that’s easily comparable, especially with the Shop & Enroll Plan Finder.

 What Happens When You Reach Your Limit?

-Once you surpass your MOOP Medicare limit, your Medicare Advantage plan will cover the remainder of your OOP costs for eligible services.
+Once you surpass your MOOP Medicare insurance limit, your Medicare Advantage plan will cover the remainder of your OOP costs for eligible services.
 So, let’s say your plan has a $8,300 out-of-pocket maximum.
 Once your expenditures surpass that amount, you’re generally not expected to cover anymore costs for in-network, Medicare-covered services.
 There are some exceptions to this, but besides those, you’re covered!
 Pretty cool, right?

 Once your expenditures surpass that amount, you’re generally not expected to cover anymore costs for in-network, Medicare-covered services.